Skip to content

 HOW DO YOU GET PLACED?

 Teacher Preparation Program administration is responsible for identifying student teaching placements with strong cooperating (mentor) teachers and will match experienced University Mentors to your educational and career goals.
-After you SIR, you will be sent a Clinical Practice questionnaire.

 WHAT YOU WILL DO